Safe sex: Sex toys

 Putting a condom on a sex toy provides better sexual hygiene and can help to prevent transmission of infections if the sex toy is shared, provided the condom is replaced when used by a different partner.
-Some sex toys are made of porous materials, and pores retain viruses and bacteria, which makes it necessary to clean sex toys thoroughly, preferably with use of cleaners specifically for sex toys.
-Glass is non-porous and medical grade glass sex toys are more easily sterilized between uses.
+Some sex toys are made of porous materials, and pores retain viruses and bacteria, which makes it necessary to clean sex toys thoroughly, preferably with the use of cleaners specifically for sex toys.
+Glass is non-porous, and medical-grade glass sex toys are more easily sterilized between uses.

 All sex toys should be properly cleaned after use.
-The way in which a sex toy is cleaned varies on the type of material it is made of.
+The way in which a sex toy is cleaned varies depending on the type of material it is made of.
 Some sex toys can be boiled or cleaned in a dishwasher.
-Most sex toys come with advice on the best way to clean and store them and these instructions should be carefully followed.
-A sex toy should be cleaned not only when it is shared with other individuals but also when it is used on different parts of the body (such as mouth, vagina or anus).
-In cases in which one of the partners is treated for an STI, it is recommended that the couple not share sex toys until the treatment has proved to be effective.
+Most sex toys come with advice on the best way to clean and store them, and these instructions should be carefully followed.
+A sex toy should be cleaned not only when it is shared with other individuals but also when it is used on different parts of the body (such as the mouth, vagina, or anus).
+In cases in which one of the partners is treated for an STI, it is recommended that the couple not share sex toys until the treatment has proven to be effective.